• Skip to primary navigation

 Serving Suggestions

-This is obviously a very versatile side dish that goes with lots of main courses.
-But since I cook it in a 450°F oven, I like to serve it with a main course that I can cook in the same oven.
-So I often serve it with any of the following:
+Oven-roasted broccoli is a versatile side dish that goes with lots of main courses.
+But since I cook it in a 450°F oven, I like to serve it with a main course I can cook in the same oven.
+So, I often serve it with any of the following:

 • Baked chicken breast